TotalMiner/totalminer.github.io/lua/functions/other/set_switch.md

 ## Parameters

-- `x:` The x component of the position of the switch.
+- `x`: The x component of the position of the switch.
-- `y:` The y component of the position of the switch.
+- `y`: The y component of the position of the switch.
-- `z:` The z component of the position of the switch.
+- `z`: The z component of the position of the switch.
-- `power:`
+- `power`:

 ___